Naios/WIde/Readme.md

 - [MariaDB java-client](https://mariadb.com/kb/en/mariadb/client-libraries/mariadb-java-client/)

-See file doc/Dependencys.txt for a list of all dependencys and its licences.
+See file doc/Dependencies.txt for a list of all dependencies and its licences.